27 of The Most Beautiful Greek Islands

 Imagine a European island without blaring horns, traffic lights getting in your way, boats zipping from point to point instead of cars, and nothing but the pleasant sound of the waves in the sea crashing into the shore.

 Hydra is part of the Saronic Islands in the Aegean Sea.
 While it offers a quieter experience to visitors during the day, it has a bustling nightlife and receives many tourists, local and international.
-That said, Hydra still remains a jewel shielded from reckless over-tourism.
+That said, Hydra remains a jewel shielded from reckless over-tourism.

 Visitors can catch a 2-hour ferry ride from the Greek capital of Athens to arrive in Hydra.
 This is very convenient given the number of low-cost European airlines that fly into Athens.
 The ferry departs Piraeus port, about five times a day.

 Enjoy the unique blend of glamour and laidback tranquillity.
 Witness the vivid cultural immersion as you notice tall church spires, Byzantine architecture, boutique shops and a colossal waterfront.
-Make a trip to Hydra’s pebbled beaches to soak in some of that Mediterranean sun.
+Take a trip to Hydra’s pebbled beaches to soak in some of that Mediterranean sun.

 Responsible travel tip: There are donkeys for transport within the island, however, it is best to avoid burdening the already overworked animals and choose to walk, instead.